Current position: Judge at the North Gauteng Division of the High Court

 The judgment was overturned by both the Supreme Court of Appeal and the Constitutional Court.

-Nominated by the Black Lawyers Association, Phatudi obtained a B.Juris and LLB from the University of Limpopo.
-As an attorney he founded his own practise in 1996 which he ran until becoming a judge on 2009.
+Phatudi obtained a B.Juris and LLB from the University of Limpopo.
+As an attorney he founded his own practice in 1996 which he ran until becoming a judge in 2009.

 Phatudi is another candidate who unsuccessfully interviewed to head the Limpopo division in April 2015.